 Hiroshima-style Okonomiyaki has different fillings too – and of the key ingredient you would find is the use of noodles (Yakisoba).
 The typical Hiroshima-style Okonomiyaki comes in a bigger pile, and it’s a fulfilling comfort food that you simply have to try them when you visit Hiroshima!

-There are many local joints in the city with a sign that serves this delicacy.
+The dish got so popular and there are many local joints in the city with a sign that serves this delicacy.
+Check out the okonomiyaki-mura, a cluster of place that serves their own version of okonomiyaki dish.
 You can try to make them yourself, but the cook would be happy to make and serve it to you.